-My interests in conservation revegetation is to reduce funding dependency and to develop plantsmanship.
+My interests in conservation revegetation are to reduce funding dependency and to develop plantsmanship.

-When projects are limited by money they can adopt methods which avoids needing money.
-Reducing dependency on money avoids funding being a limiting factor and the benefits other ecological restoration methods can be investigated.
+When projects are limited by money, they can adopt methods which avoid needing money.
+Reducing dependency on money avoids funding being a limiting factor and the benefits of other ecological restoration methods can be investigated.

 I presented these concepts at Conservation Inc 2013 in response to dramatic reductions in funding.
 The coupling of increasing cooperation between groups and adopting a range of revegetation methods combats the potential decline in conservation activities due to shrinking funding and the increase in demand for funding as environmental concerns motivate more people to take action.

 The third response is to develop commercial activities which cause improved environmental outcomes.
 For example the economically viable planting of Manuka as a forage for honey bees or to develop uses of Harakeke (native NZ flax).

 Currently I am developing a social enterprise using Harakeke as a fibre source for paper and paper products.